-Certainly, the newly-released statistics is disturbing, but why is this happening?
-Why can’t employers eliminate potential hazards and risks in the workplaces to reduce the risk of workplace injury and workplace fatality for their employees?
+Certainly, the newly-released statistics are disturbing, but why is this happening?
+Why can’t employers eliminate potential hazards and risks in the workplace to reduce the risk of workplace injury and workplace fatality for their employees?

 It may sound ridiculous, but fatigue is responsible for a large number of workplace injuries in the U.S. The thing is: fatigue leads to physical and mental exhaustion, which takes a toll on an employee’s health, and can even result in disability if an employee continues pushing himself or herself beyond reasonable limits.

 We live in a world where it seems that everyone is stressed out.
 Moreover, it sure seems as if it’s reasonable to be stressed out because of just about anything that is happening in your life: financial situation, personal life, job security, politics… All these factors contribute to the growing epidemic of stress in our country.

 Stress, in its turn, is responsible for such health conditions as heart attack, stroke or hypertension, all very common causes of injuries in the workplace.

 Regardless of your work activities and job position, there is always a risk of slip and fall accidents unless you’re sitting in your cubicle for the duration of your workday and don’t even make trips to the bathroom.

 You don’t necessarily have to be a factory worker to be exposed to hazardous materials and be at risk of injury caused by toxins, chemicals and toxic waste.
 Working with these may cause burns, respiratory disease, skin infections and even blindness.